 His world is growing, and so is he, and I am not all he needs anymore.

 Accepting that and putting my own needs and insecurities aside and allowing him a new life, is only going to help him to become the young man I had prayed he would be one day.

 Have you been struggling with being a loving mother-in-law due to jealousy?
 Maybe it’s time to put yourself aside and use your magic wand-of-love to put your child and their spouse ahead of what you need and desire.

-Afterall it may bring you exactly what you wanted: A child, their spouse and your grandchildren coming home regularly to love you and eat you delicious home cooked food.
+Afterall, it may bring you exactly what you wanted: A child, their spouse and your grandchildren coming home regularly to love you and eat your delicious home cooked food.

 Love always calls someone back home, where peace, acceptance and a mother’s warm heart resides.
 Be the LOVE your kids and bonus-kids desperately need and want💗

 A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 John 13:34 NIV